rooteduniverse1003/Android-Platform-NDK/docs/user/common_problems.md

 merge type infos for the loaded libraries.
 When this happens, the two types are not considered equal.

+Note that for non-polymorphic types, the type cannot have a key function.
+For non-polymorphic types, RTTI is unnecessary, as `std::is_same` can be used to determine type equality at compile time.

 [C++ ABI]: https://itanium-cxx-abi.github.io/cxx-abi/abi.html#rtti
 [Issue 533]: https://github.com/android-ndk/ndk/issues/533#issuecomment-335977747
 [key function]: https://itanium-cxx-abi.github.io/cxx-abi/abi.html#vague-vtable